 Diagnosed at 17

 22-year old student Ilse Faber got diagnosed with diabetes type 1 at the age of 17.
 On her Instagram page ‘diabetesmetils’, she shares her journey as she feels the urge to create a community.
 ‘It is concerning how little people know about diabetes and how to handle it.
-I decided to create my own community, because I have no one in my environment who is in the same situation.’
+People assume it’s because we had too much of one particular thing: too much sugar, way too overweight.
+Diabetes type 1 is an autoimmune disease that can occur at any moment, at any time in your life.
+Insulin treatment is extremely important, my life depends on it.’

 Dit bericht op Instagram bekijken